Powered gates: the basics

 Powered gates are machines which need to be properly designed, manufactured, installed and maintained to avoid serious, even fatal, injuries.
 Most are located in areas where vulnerable people may be put at risk.

-Powered gates are subject to both European product safety and UK health and safety law.
+Powered gates are subject to product safety and health and safety law.
 As they are frequently unique machines the assessment of risk is a vital part of their design and construction.
 Powered gates will need to be checked regularly and maintained to remain safe in use.
 While health and safety law does not apply to domestic householders with (privately owned) powered gates, they may still be liable for any harm or damage they cause.

 Powered gates can give rise to a number of significant hazards, including those from being:

 - crushed against fixed and / or other moving parts

 - trapped between fixed, moving and other parts

 - caught on moving parts, eg gears

 - electrocuted, as most are powered by electric motors, or controlled electrically

 - affected by hydraulic or pneumatic parts, where these are present

 Most powered gates are located outside where the weather can affect safety at any time, eg: